 BBC boss claims stars are paid ‘at a discount on the market’

-Lord Hall vows to close the gender gap as it emerged that only a third of the 96 people earning over £150,000 at the BBC are women.
+BBC director general Lord Hall has vowed to close the gender gap as it emerged that only a third of the 96 people earning over £150,000 at the corporation are women

 Big BBC stars are paid at “discount” rates compared to the rest of the market, the corporation’s director general has insisted, as he prepared to publish the salaries of top-earning talent.